AustralianBioCommons/tower/user-guide/compute-env.md

 3. Run Tower agent using access1 and conn_id, and an independent work directory (any directory you have access to).
 4. The compute environment will be available and usable as long as the agent is running.

 {% include callout.html type="important" content="Tower agent does not support service accounts on the HPC.
-In other words, you can not use one agent for multiple users on tower." %}
+In other words, you cannot use one agent for multiple users on tower." %}

 {% include callout.html type="note" content="The agent should be able to access the internet." %}